Gundogan: Germany paying no mind to 7-1 ahead of Brazil match

-Ilkay Gundogan does not expect Brazil's World Cup semi-final humiliation at the hands of Germany four years ago to have any bearing when the sides meet in Berlin on Tuesday.
+Ilkay Gundogan does not expect Brazil's World Cup semi-final humiliation at the hands of Germany four years ago to have any bearing on the result when the sides meet in Berlin on Tuesday.

 Joachim Low's men sensationally thrashed the host nation 7-1 on their way to glory at Brazil 2014.